-Watching more odds than action?
+Watching more odds than sports?
 It might be time to get back to the real game.

 Sports betting is the fastest growing form of gambling in Australia and participation in sports betting has more than doubled over the last decade.